Introduction

 What are the Next Steps

 The success of the two-step approach speaks for itself.
 As of January 2026, three of the hackathon teams (made up of both participants and instructors from the bootcamp) published their projects.
-Li et al., (2024)2 describes a data-driven framework for predicting aerosol-cloud interactions.
-Another team used a CNN model to identify open- versus closed-cell atmospheric convection in radar data, which helps explain distributions of clouds and rainfall, published in JGR Machine Learning3 and received a highlight in EOS [Folini 2025].
-A third project also compared different classification models on classifying thermodynamic cloud phase in AMT4.
+Li et al., (2024)3 describes a data-driven framework for predicting aerosol-cloud interactions.
+Another team used a CNN model to identify open- versus closed-cell atmospheric convection in radar data, which helps explain distributions of clouds and rainfall, published in Journal of Geophysical Research (JGR) Machine Learning4 and received a highlight in EOS5.
+A third project also compared different classification models on classifying thermodynamic cloud phase in Atmospheric Measurement Technology (AMT) 6.
 PNNL reported an uptick in proposals from its Earth scientists for various internal funding opportunities focused on leveraging AI/ML methods, signifying steps towards independent AI driven research.

 - Community (Foundation): A strong community is essential.
 This includes having peers, mentors, and collaborators you can turn to for questions, feedback, and shared learning.
 This is finding your machine learning experts, data scientists, and domain scientists interested in the next frontier of AI/ML.